 Our MSc Psychology of Child Development course is designed to advance your knowledge of child psychology.
-It’s ideal for graduates in Psychology (or related subjects) and a great development opportunity for professionals working with children.
+It’s ideal for individuals who aim to pursue further postgraduate research or a career in child development.
+It also presents a great career development opportunity for professionals already working with children.

 Why study with us

 - The course comprises of specialised, dedicated Child Development modules.
 Each module focuses upon different developmental psychology and is assessed entirely by coursework.

 - Learning is supported by dedicated Child Psychology Laboratories.
 Facilities such as The Child Observation Suite and Developmental Cognitive Neuroscience Lab, as well as over thirty extra laboratories.

 - Develop your skills in applying psychology in a range of developmental settings.
 The course includes a placement module and a project of your choice.

 - You’ll gain experience of developmental psychology in practice within an organisation such as a school, charity or childcare setting

 - You’ll design and conduct research which will further prepare you for a career in child development.

 - The teaching for this course takes place on one day of the week.
 This means you can divide your time between classroom and individual study and work around the other elements of your life.